-In 1972, William and Pamela Lynn founded the institution that is now Wakefield Country Day School with little more than vision and hope: a vision for a better method of preparatory education and the hope that parents would see the value of what they proposed.
+In 1972, Dr. William E. Lynn, Jr., along with his wife, Pamela Lynn, founded the institution that is now Wakefield Country Day School with little more than vision and hope: a vision for a better method of preparatory education and the hope that parents would see the value of what they proposed.
 In the course of their careers as teachers, they had developed a dream for a new type of school - a place like nowhere else - where the depth and logic of a classical education would be brought to children in the warm and engaging setting of a modern classroom, where knowledge, discernment, and creativity would be held equally as skills to be taught.
 At their school, traditions and history would create a vibrant and zestful community where the young thinkers and learners would be inspired to gain knowledge about the world and themselves, and then be challenged to make both the better for it.
 Furthermore, the Lynns wanted the opportunities they envisaged to be available to as many as possible; their school was not designed as an enclave for the elite but rather as an oasis for all who wanted to whet their thirst for knowledge.
 No small dream was theirs when they laid the first foundations for the school in 1972.

 Over 45 years later, it is clear their efforts were not in vain.
 The Lynns’ call was answered by families not only in Rappahannock County but in all the surrounding counties as well, creating a geographically and intellectually diverse student body within the welcoming walls of WCDS.
 Within three years, the school had outgrown the original building (the three-bayed wood construction), and it almost doubled in size with the addition of an auditorium and the lower hall suite of classrooms.
 Over the next decade, the school continued to expand, adding on the current science labs as well as the gymnasium and library.